Environmental, Social and Governance risks

 Strategy execution risk

-Enabled by the change in 2019 in project (portfolio) governance, increasing MB’s involvement and Directors’ accountability for project delivery, we have seen a strengthening of our portfolio monitoring and control.
+Enabled by the change in 2019 in project (portfolio) governance and in 2021 in initiative (portfolio) governance, increasing MB’s involvement and Directors’ accountability for project and initiative delivery, we have seen a strengthening of our portfolio monitoring and control.
 For 2021 we will further invest in our ability in managing interdependencies, internal resources as well as benefits.